lhr-solar/DataAcq-Sunlight/Docs/source/drivers.rst

 =====================

 Purpose
     The RTC drivers keep track of date and time.
+The RTC uses ``I2C2``.

 Usage
     First the ``RTC_Init(IMUData_t* Data)`` must be called.
 It will initialize the peripheral to collect data using the "12-hour mode"